MiguelAnt17/MiguelAnt17/README.md

 ## 🛼 Outside the Lab

-I read biographies to understand how people think, skate to reset my brain, and steal useful ideas from other fields whenever they make AI easier to explain.
+I read biographies to understand how people think, inline skating to reset my brain, and steal useful ideas from other fields whenever they make AI easier to explain.